johneubank-ai/mcp-gateway-registry/docs/anthropic_registry_api.md

 ## API Endpoints

-All endpoints are prefixed with `/v0.1` and require authentication via Bearer token.
+All endpoints are prefixed with the API version (currently `/v0.1`, defined in `registry/constants.py`) and require authentication via Bearer token.

 ### 1. List Servers